binance/binance-spot-api-docs/testnet/web-socket-api.md

 }
 ```

-Cancel an existing order and immediately place a new order instead of the canceled one.
+* Cancel an existing order and immediately place a new order instead of the canceled one.

-A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the unfilled order count by 1.
+* A new order that was not attempted (i.e. when `newOrderResult: NOT_ATTEMPTED`), will still increase the unfilled order count by 1.
+* You can only cancel an individual order from an orderList using this method, but the result is the same as canceling the entire orderList.

 **Weight:**
 1